robsonoduarte/learn-scala/scala-objects/README.md

 scala-objects
 =============

-project for studies about scala's objects.
+Project for studies about scala's objects.